4 in 5 parents in our survey are running on less than six hours of sleep a night. This isn’t a phase. For most families, it’s the baseline.

 Rocking: 59.5%

-Fewer than 1 in 10 babies in our survey fall asleep on their own.
-Independent sleep isn’t the norm — it’s the exception.
+Just 1 in 10 babies in our survey fall asleep on their own.
+Independent sleep isn’t the norm, it’s the exception.

 The Ripple Effect of Sleep Deprivation